xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

    * Interface:

      * Input: numeric quantities from the CosmoTensionHead_INFL.
-     * Output: a short diagnostic phrase indicating whether an explanation leans on mechanism or fine tuning.
+     * Output: a short diagnostic phrase indicating whether an explanation leans on mechanism or fine tuning at the effective layer.

 ### 7.3 Evaluation harness